 4) Travel on overnight buses but get second class tickets – overnight buses and trains can be much cheaper than day journeys whilst also saves you money of a hotel or hostel for the night.
 Buses around Asia are now pretty comfortable (for a bus) and come with air conditioning.
 The bus will still stop at convenience stores on the way so you can buy hot food, drinks and snacks and the buses in Thailand are extensive.

-Second class buses aren’t too different to first class buses, with the main difference being a little more room on first class buses as well a reclining seat and foot rest.
+Second class buses aren’t too different to first class buses, with the main difference being a little more room on first-class buses as well a reclining seat and footrest.
 First class or VIP buses can be faster as they often have an on-bus toilet, meaning they don’t stop as much.

 5) Visit Northern Thailand – Chiang Mai and Chiang Rai are considerably cheaper cities than Bangkok and its nearby cities.
 A night bus from Bangkok to Chiang Mai costs around 900 Baht with apartments costing as little as 200 baht per month (£40 or $60!).
 In general, visiting the lesser-known, off-the-beaten-track destinations in Thailand will always be cheaper than the more popular destinations.

 6) ATM Withdrawals – Take out large amounts of cash, preferably enough for your time in that area rather than small amounts from an ATM.
 You will often get charged a flat rate for withdrawing money from your bank as well as an exchange rate.